ubuntu-mate/ubuntu-mate.org/blog/20190418-ubuntu-mate-disco-final-release.md

 with upstreams so we can land MATE Desktop 1.22 early in the Ubuntu MATE 19.10 development cycle.

-### nvidia Drivers
+### NVIDIA Drivers

 During the Ubuntu 18.10 development cycle the Linux kernel, firmware, Mesa and Vulkan were all updated to ensure we offered the best possible support for sipping AMD GPUs.
-During the 19.04 cycle AMD support has been uplifted again but we have also improved the *"out of box"* experience for nvidia GPU owners too.
+During the 19.04 cycle AMD support has been uplifted again but we have also improved the *"out of box"* experience for NVIDIA GPU owners too.

-If you have an nvidia GPU connected to your computer and select *Install third-party software for graphics and WiFi hardware* during installation, the **nvidia driver version suitable for your generation of nvidia GPU will be installed**.
+If you have an NVIDIA GPU connected to your computer and select *Install third-party software for graphics and Wi-Fi hardware* during installation, the **most suitable driver for your NVIDIA GPU's generation will be installed**.

 <div align="center">
 <img src="/gallery/disco/select-third-party-drivers.png" alt="Third party drivers" /><br />
 </div>

-Post install the proprietary nvidia drivers are installed and configured.
+Post install, the proprietary NVIDIA drivers are installed and configured.
 To confirm this, open a terminal and run `nvidia-smi`.
-Ubuntu MATE users with laptops that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the nvidia logo.
+Ubuntu MATE users with laptops that support hybrid graphics will see the MATE Optimus hybrid graphics applet displaying the NVIDIA logo.

 <div align="center">
 <img src="/gallery/disco/mate-optimus-indicator.png" alt="MATE Optimus - hybrid graphics switcher" /><br />